 VLOP was thus born of a desire to partner with communities in the Shirati region of Tanzania to improve conditions of life, health, and education, while bringing lessons learned in Africa back home to our own communities.

-Now in our tenth year, we are looking to not only celebrate our past triumphs (such as water purification systems, distribution of mosquito nets, combating malnutrition through a school lunch program and the crowing achievement that is the Roche Health Center), but also to focus on the future growth and potential of our organization by engaging the community, both at home and abroad.
+Having recently celebrated its 10 year anniversary, VLOP is looking to not only celebrate past triumphs (such as water purification systems, distribution of mosquito nets, combating malnutrition through a school lunch program, and the crowning achievement that is the Roche Health Center), but also to focus on the future growth and potential of the organization by engaging the community, both at home and abroad.

 For more information on VLOP, please visit www.villagelifeoutreach.org.